 How curious are you about crime, why it happens and what we are doing to prevent it?
 Are you observing the changing world around you and wondering about the impact it's having on society and human behaviour?

-The BA (Hons) Sociology and Criminology will give you a solid grounding in both disciplines with an emphasis on the value of empirical and theoretical approaches.
-The course explores the changing nature of the social world and of crime, and addresses the social, political, historical and individual forces behind such changes.
+If you are interested in studying crime and society, then the BA (Hons) Sociology and Criminology degree will give you a solid grounding in both disciplines.
+The course offers students the opportunity to study a wide range of sociological and criminological themes and topics across a broad sweep of modules, emphasising the value of empirical and theoretical approaches.
+This is achieved by exploring the changing nature of the social world and of crime, and addressing the social, political, historical and individual forces behind such changes.

-The degree also draws on other subjects such as history, research methods, social policy and socio-legal studies.
+The degree also offers the opportunity to study other Humanities subjects such as history, literature, archaeology, politics, and theology.

 Entry to year one:

 - 3 Scottish Highers at grade BBC or above, or

 - 2 A levels at grade BC or above

 - At least two should be from the list of relevant academic subjects

 - Applicants with other relevant qualifications or experience will be considered on an individual basis